neha-singh8/Customer-Churn-Analysis/README.md

 - Which operational issues are linked to higher churn?

 ## Key Insights
+- 64,374 customers analyzed, with 30,493 customers churned.
+Overall churn rate is 47.4%
 - Churned users represent ~$15.8M in lost revenue - a major revenue leak.
 - Female customers churn more (55.0%) than males (38.6%) indicating possible engagement gap.
 - Age has little impact on churn, behavior matters more than demographics.